-Did you know chiropractic treatment can help mitigate the pain caused by headaches?
+Did you know chiropractic treatment may help mitigate the pain caused by headaches?

 What Causes Headaches?

 Headaches have become a social and economic burden across the world.